kyleskwon/kyleskwon.github.io/_portfolio/blocjams.md

 {:.center}
 ### Refactoring with AngularJS

 Eager to learn a Javascript framework, I created a new repository in Github to get started.
 Next, I migrated the audio and image assets plus the CSS stylesheets to the new project.
 New script files were added to reference the Angular script file.
-After that, I bootstrapped the application and synced it Firebase as a backend.
+After that, I bootstrapped the application I was off to the races.

 From there, I browsed the documentation to learn about modules, controllers, services and more directives.
+Along the way, I wrote my own documentation for attributes, functions and methods.

 With controllers, I created separate states that corresponded to the landing, collection and album views, which are referred to as templates in Angular.
 First, I learned about the ui-router to utilize its built in directives.
 In the index.html file, the ui-view directive shows the contents of the template when the user navigates to the route.
 The ui-sref directive is used to trigger a state.